Activists say 'new Zimbabwe' resembles Robert Mugabe's | DW | 29.08.2019

 "I had just fallen asleep when I heard a loud noise on my window," Mombeyarara told DW.
 "Several voices were shouting: 'Police!
 Police!
 Open or we will break this down!'
 So, the moment I saw the masks, I knew it was too late."

-Upon their return to Zimbabwe in May from a workshop on civic engagement in the Maldives, Mombeyarara and six colleagues from a citizens movement were arrested and charged with subversion.
+Upon their return from the Maldives to Zimbabwe in May after a workshop on civic engagement, Mombeyarara and six colleagues from a citizens movement were arrested and charged with subversion.
 He said he now lived in fear.
 "I feel besieged after this ordeal," he said.
 "I don't even feel free to walk the streets of Harare."
 His fear is not because he has done anything wrong, he said.

 Read more: President Mnangagwa 'not ready for genuine dialogue'